 All documents contained in participant case history records must bear a participant identifier, which generally will consist of either the participant identification number (PTID) or the participant name.
 The PTID should be used whenever possible to maximize participant confidentiality.
-Records that bear names or other personal identifiers, such as locator forms and informed consent forms, should be stored separately from records identified by PTID.
+As a best practice, records that bear names or other personal identifiers, such as locator forms and informed consent forms, should be stored separately from records identified by PTID.
 Care should also be taken to only refer to participants by PTID in email communication when people outside of the CRS are included.